ubilab-ss21/Covid-Room-Occupancy/README.md

+Covid-Room-Occupancy

+Main Idea :
-# Covid-Room-Occupancy o keep a check on the maximum number of people in a single room.
+To keep a check on the maximum number of people in a single room.

+Implementation :
 We will first detect the human presence on the main entrance  via Ultrasonic sensors in the doorway.
 The idea will be to have two such sensors kept apart to distinguish whether a person has entered a room or left the room.